zhuchichi56/zhuchichi56/README.md

  -->
 ⚡ Set your course by the stars, not by the lights ofevery passing ship. --Omar N. Bradley

-🌱 I'm currently a junior student studying at SUSTech (Shenzhen).
-I will be going to PKU for MPhil degree.

-🔭 Interested in Large Model, Urban Computing, Machine Learning and HPC, want to explore more!

-🌱 currently dive into research about LLM & LVM.
+🌱 I am a first-year MPhil student at Peking University, having obtained my bachelor's degree from SUSTech.

+🔭 I am exploring Large Language Models, focusing on weak to strong, data engineering, and alignment for human.

 👯 I’m looking to collaborate on Research corporation...